ssanj/enter-the-metrics/README.md

 - **snmp_exporter**: Forwards SNMP traffic from SNMP devices to Promethues
 - **cAdvisor**: Sends Docker container metrics to Prometheus

-*This repo is built on top of the excellent work done in* [grafana-loki-syslog-aio](https://github.com/lux4rd0/grafana-loki-syslog-aio).
+*This repo is inspired by the excellent work done in* [grafana-loki-syslog-aio](https://github.com/lux4rd0/grafana-loki-syslog-aio).

 ## Running